rubocode/frontier.nvim/doc/design/strategy.md

 People end up creating automation in IDEs or language servers later trying to police the conventions.
 Ruby on Rails is a good example.

+> Research your own experience.
+Absorb what is useful, reject
+> what is useless and add what is essentially your own.
+> **Bruce Lee**

 _Golang_ certainly is not quite suited for designing abstractions to implement object centered segements such as user interfaces.